Never Stop (EP)

-Never Stop is an extended play (EP) by the American rapper King Combs, the son of the rapper Sean "Diddy" Combs.
+Never Stop is the third extended play (EP) by the American rapper King Combs, the son of the rapper Sean "Diddy" Combs.
 It was released on June 27, 2025, through Goodfellas Entertainment.
-Executive produced by Kanye West and King Combs, the EP features guest appearances from West, West's daughter North, Jaas, and the Hooligans.
+Executive produced by Kanye West, the EP features guest appearances from West, West's daughter North, Jasmine Williams, and the Hooligans.
 It follows Combs's second extended play, C3 (2023).

 West and King Combs began recording Never Stop together after the former had expressed interest in attending Sean Combs's trial, although West had worked on "Diddy Free" prior to the two meeting.
 The EP was preceded by the promotional single "Lonely Roads", released to West's Twitter account in March 2025 and originally intended for a Sean Combs album.
-"Repeat Me" was later released as a single in August 2025, with a music video for "Lonely Roads" being produced the following month.
+"Repeat Me" was later released as a single in August 2025, and a music video for "Lonely Roads" was produced the following month.

-Background
+Background and recording

+According to King Combs, Kanye West first proposed the idea of a collaborative EP between the two after plans for West's Yeezy brand to collaborate with Sean Combs's fashion company Sean John fell through during late 2024.
+Initially, West's idea for the project was an EP consisting of 5 tracks instead of the 7 present on the released version.
+Combs later stated in an interview with Hot97 that the joint sessions between him and West were "intense in the best way," noting West's operating process as similar to that of Combs's father, Sean Combs, highlighting West's energy.
+The instrumental for "Lonely Roads" was created from scratch during one of these sessions before being further developed by West, with his daughter North recording for it at West's request due to her eagerness to work with them.

-The song "Diddy Free" was initially created for Kanye West's upcoming studio album, In a Perfect World.
-This version leaked on May 18, 2025, after a copy of the album (then known as Cuck) was bought by Discord users for $999, the proceeds of which went to the United States Holocaust Memorial Museum.
-A snippet of the song's reference track, sung by Dave Blunts, leaked in March 2025.
+The track "Diddy Free" was initially conceived and written by American rapper Dave Blunts for West's scrapped studio album Cuck, which he worked on from February to June of 2025.
+This version leaked on May 18, 2025, after a copy of the album was bought by Discord users for US$999, the proceeds of which went to the United States Holocaust Memorial Museum.
+The producer Adey, who was originally an audio engineer for West's album Bully (2026), gave beats to West so he could repurpose them for other artists, and one later became the Never Stop track "Souls Outro".

 On June 12, 2025, CNN reported that West and King Combs began working on music after the former had attempted to attend Sean Combs's trial.
-The following day, West briefly appeared at the trial, but left the courthouse only 40 minutes later.
+The following day, West briefly appeared at the trial to watch the day's proceedings in an overflow room, and left the courthouse 40 minutes later.